|Nutrition Facts (per serving)|

 In a cocktail shaker, pour the vodka.
 Add a dollop of wasabi and stir it around in the vodka until dissolved.

-Add the other ingredients and fill the shaker with ice.
+Add the lemon juice and simple syrup, and fill the shaker with ice.

 - Wasabi does not mix very well when simply shaken with the other ingredients.
 There's a strong possibility that you'll be left with a chunk or two of the paste, which is why dissolving it into the vodka is recommended.

 - The consistency and texture of wasabi vary a bit as well.
 You might find that with some prepackaged wasabis, double straining through a fine mesh strainer is not necessary.
 Then again, if you choose a chunkier, freshly prepared wasabi—the truest flavor option—it may need to be strained a few times to get a clean cocktail.

 - For a garnish, give your cocktail a green highlight with a simple lime peel.
 Hanging a spiral on the rim is a beautiful touch that really adds to the drink's allure.